vivianakinyi/infoViz/README.md

           <h6 class="card-title"> Be a Diversity Advocate </h6>
         </div>
         <div class="back card-body">
-          <p class="card-text> Educate yourself and speak up when you see unfairness or bias based on gender, race, sexual orientation etc. </p>
+          <p class="card-text"> Educate yourself and speak up when you see unfairness or bias based on gender, race, sexual orientation etc. </p>
         </div>
       </div>
     </div>